Daphne Koinis-Mitchell, PhD

 Psychiatry & Human Behavior

 Dr. Koinis-Mitchell's primary research interests involve the examination of how urban living and cultural-related factors impact children's chronic disease management, sleep and school functioning.
 She has focused much of her research on pediatric asthma health disparities, given the prevalance of asthma in urban settings and ethnic minority groups.
 She applies a resilience-based theoretical framework to her research.
-Dr. Koinis Mitchell is the PI of a NIH-funded study examining the co-occurance of sleep quality and academic performance in urban children who have asthma and allergic rhinitis, as well as healthy children.
+Dr. Koinis Mitchell is the PI of NIH-funded observational and intervention studies focused on pediatric disparities in the area of asthma, allergic rhinitis, sleep, school outcomes, and obesity/physical activity.
 She is currently the Director of the Community Asthma Program at Hasbro Children's Hospital.

 Research DescriptionThe primary research interests of Dr. Koinis Mitchell are identifying child-based, family/cultural, and neighborhood-related protective factors that may minimize children's experience of illness-related morbidity across the home and school settings.
 Her interests also include how context and cultural background influence chronic disease management.
 She has a particular interest in children with asthma and other allergic conditions.
 Her recent research has focused on children's sleep quality and school-related functioning.